-Having a valid passport shows that you are staying here lawfully and that you are allowed to work.
-Does an organisation or company still ask you for proof of lawful stay from the IND?
-You can show them this letter from the IND (Dutch only).
+A valid passport or ID-card (issued by an EU/EEA Member State or Switzerland) shows that you have lawful stay and that you are allowed to work.
+If an organisation or company is asking for a proof of lawful stay from the IND, then you can show them this letter from the IND (in Dutch only).

 If your family member has a different nationality, you have to be registered at the IND with the form 'Registration for citizens of the Union (proof of entitlement to residency status)'.
 Or you need to have a valid residence document.

 To live and work in the Netherlands, your family member must apply for a residence document based on EU law.

 The application form lists the documents that you have to enclose with the application.

 You have to have official foreign documents legalised and translated into Dutch, English, French or German.

 Are you planning to stay in the Netherlands for more than 4 months?
 You have to register in the Municipal Personal Records Database (BRP) in the municipality where you are going to live.